 Pennsylvania Online Gaming

 The bill, however, didn't go anywhere.
-In June 2013, Rep. Tina Pickett, the chair of the Gaming Oversight Committee, voiced concern about bringing online gambling to the state of Pennsylvania.
+In June 2013, Rep. Tina Pickett, the chair of the Gaming Oversight Committee, voiced concern about bringing online gambling to Pennsylvania.
 Pickett said she was worried both by how online gaming could impact brick-and-mortar casinos and the possibility of bringing more gambling to the state.
-The legislation wasn't taken up.
-But the Senate did request a study on Internet gaming.
+The legislation wasn't taken up, but the Senate did request a study on internet gaming.

-The findings of the study were made public in spring of 2014.
-Among the findings: People who gamble online are typically people who don't visit casinos and they wager much smaller amounts than people who visit casinos.
+The findings of the study were made public in spring 2014.
+Among the findings: People who gamble online are typically people who don't visit casinos, and they wager much smaller amounts than people who visit casinos.

 These findings are critical because the chief objection to online gaming has been that it might cannibalize the land-based casino industry.

 In June 2014, Sen. Edwin Erickson introduced legislation to license and regulate online gaming in the state.
-The bill would license all forms of online gaming, but no substantive action had been taken on the bill as of press time.
+The bill would have licensed all forms of online gaming, but it failed to make it out of committee.